-We identified revenue recognition from sales of Our procedures in relation to revenue recognition from goods as a key audit matter due to its significance to the consolidated financial statements as a whole.
-The Group's revenue for the year ended 31 December 2020 in respect of sales of goods amounted to approximately HK\$7,260,262,000.
+goods as a key audit matter due to its significance sales of goods included: to the consolidated financial statements as a whole.
+The Group's revenue for the year ended 31 • December 2021 in respect of sales of goods amounted to approximately HK\$10,687,049,000.